AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/manage-approvals/associate-approval-with-work.md

 The following sections describe the different methods of associating an approval process to a project, task, or issue.

-## Associate a global approval process with a work item
+## Associate a global approval process with a work item {#associate-a-global-approval-process-with-a-work-item}

 You can associate a global approval process with a work item (project, task, issue, template, template task).